pkoniu/katacoda-scenarios/jlupin-multi-node-jpcc/02_jpcc_user_management.md

 2. Login to the console using `user_admin` credentials, which by default are: `user_admin/user_admin`.

+3. For simplicity, let's turn off verbose mode:

+  `verbose off`{{execute}}

-3. Create a user with login `admin`, role `MASTER_ADMIN` and your own password.
+4. Create a user with login `admin`, role `MASTER_ADMIN` and your own password.
 Remember it!
 It'll be needed later.

   `user create admin MASTER_ADMIN`{{execute}}

   ![User create](assets/jpcc_user_create.png)

-4. Relog to the `admin` user.
+5. Relog to the `admin` user.

   `login`{{execute}}